AchimKern/poetry-managed-td/README.md

 If this would be a project you would now just commit your new pyproject.toml and the next time you / anyone starts your file poetry will make sure you have all dependencies installed.

 If you are creating a tox package, then you would need to create and upload those to pypi or any custom python package repository.
+As you can't publish to my pypi repo, you need to rename the pysubprocess-op.
+On the `/demo/TPM` > Project folder change the `Name` parameter to `pysubprocess-op-yourName` and then click `Init / Update` button

-!THIS IS UNTESTED ON OTHER ACOUNTS!
+In the filesystem, change `pysubprocess_op` fodler to `pysubprocess_op_yourName` (not sure why one needs to be - and one a :)

 Go to `/demo/TPM` > `Setup` page and under `Alt.Repos` select "testpypi" from dropDown for the Name and URL parameters.
 Then fill in your testpypi user name (not email) and pw.
 Then click add.